-Assessment through the performance of a traditional African Story in Summer 2.
-Students are given a traditional African story to work from and will perform for an audience.
-There is also a short, written task that assesses key knowledge from across the year.
+Assessment through the performance of an original piece in Summer 2.
+Students will choose a style of World Theatre to create in.
+They are given a stimulus to work from and will perform for an audience.
+There is also a short written task that assesses key knowledge from across the year.